Learn how to make perfect kettle popcorn; this classic, sweet and salty Stovetop Kettle Corn Recipe is simple, easy and calls only for 3 ingredients.

 Notes

-- Make sure that you use a pot that is significantly sizeable.
+- I recommend using a pot that is significantly sizeable.
 This will give everything room to move and will reduce the risk of burning.

 Replaced withe with brown sugar.
 Good recipe, you only have to keep stirring, or the sugar will burn quickly.